Exhibition Introduction, Checklist by Section, and Sample Labels

 Bronze and paint

-Purchase with funds from the Tannenbaum-Sternberger Foundation in memory of Leah Louise B. Tannenbaum, the Weatherspoon Art Museum Acquisition Endowment, the Weatherspoon Guild Acquisition Endowment, and by exchange, 2023 [Object number?]
+Purchase with funds from the Tannenbaum-Sternberger Foundation in memory of Leah Louise B. Tannenbaum, the Weatherspoon Art Museum Acquisition Endowment, the Weatherspoon Guild Acquisition Endowment, and by exchange; 2024.9

 Beverly Fishman (born Philadelphia, Pennsylvania, 1955; lives Detroit, Michigan)